garden-io/garden/docs/basics/ephemeral-clusters.md

 To get started with Ephemeral Kubernetes Clusters, follow these steps:

-1. Login to Garden Cloud using `garden login` from your project root.
+1. Login to Garden Cloud by running `garden login` from your project root.
 2. Configure the `ephemeral-kubernetes` provider in your project's configuration file.
 Here's an example configuration:

 ```yaml